Drug Enforcement Administration, Department of Justice.

 Notice with request for comments.

-This notice addresses a comment received as a result of a notice with request for comments published May 5, 2014, adjusting the established 2014 aggregate production quota for marijuana, a schedule I controlled substance under the Controlled Substances Act.
+This notice adjusts the established 2014 aggregate production quota for marijuana, a schedule I controlled substance under the Controlled Substances Act.

 Section 306 of the CSA (21 U.S.C.
 826) requires the Attorney General to establish aggregate production quotas for each basic class of controlled substance listed in schedules I and II each year.
 The Attorney General has delegated this authority under 21 U.S.C.
 826 to the Administrator of the DEA, 28 CFR 0.100.

-Determination for Adjusting the Established 2014 Aggregate Production Quota for Marijuana Back to Top
+Analysis for Adjusting the Established 2014 Aggregate Production Quota for Marijuana Effective on the Date of Publication

-The DEA has taken into consideration the one comment received during the 30-day period and the Administrator has determined, pursuant to Section 306 of the CSA (21 U.S.C.
-826), based on all of the above, and for the reasons stated in the May 5, 2014, notice, that the adjusted established 2014 aggregate production quota for marijuana to be manufactured in the United States in 2014 to provide for the estimated scientific, research, and industrial needs of the United States, and the establishment and maintenance of reserve stocks, expressed in grams of anhydrous acid or base, shall remain as follows:
+Based on the above, the Administrator adjusts the established 2014 aggregate production quota for marijuana, to be manufactured in the United States in 2014 to provide for the estimated scientific, research, and industrial needs of the United States, and the establishment and maintenance of reserve stocks, expressed in grams of anhydrous acid or base, as follows:

 Michele M. Leonhart,

 [FR Doc.
 2014-10202 Filed 5-2-14; 8:45 am]

 BILLING CODE 4410-09-P